cecton/blog/content/posts/rust-and-arduino.md

 ------------
 I often got interested by Arduino's because of some specific problems they can solve, like: programming your thermostat for instance, automate your house, etc...
-When I first heard of it a friend of me gave me some hardware to try to get into it.
-Unfortunately I never really managed to into it mainly because it was not what I imagined.
-Coming from a "Python Developer" background, doing C/C++ felt terribly wrong and using an IDE in Java felt like I had no control or no idea of what I was actually doing.
+When I first heard of it a friend of mine gave me some hardware so I can experiment.
+Unfortunately I never really managed to get into it mainly because it was not what I imagined.
+Coming from a "Python Developer" background, doing C/C++ felt really bad and using an IDE in Java felt like I had no control or no idea of what I was actually doing.

 But ~2 years ago I've discovered Rust and it changed completely my career.
 Rust quickly became my favorite programming language and a door to different